BadmWe/DocsWebBadminton/docs/README.md

-# TradeCoin Project Documentation
+# Web Badminton DApp Documentation

 ## Table of Contents

-1. Introduction
+1. Overview

-   - Project description
-   - Purpose and Goals
-   - Project Architecture

-2. Architecture
+2. What it Does

-   - Smart Contracts
-   - User Interface (Nextjs)

-3. Functionality

-   - Token Exchange
-   - Security Measures
+   - Equipment Ledgering
-   - Liquidity Provision
+   - Cost Savings

-4. Development Challenges

-   - Ensuring Security and Reliability
+   - Reliability
-   - Smart Contract Development
-   - User Interface Design

-5. Accomplishments

-   - Secure and User-Friendly Protocol
-   - Liquidity Support for Projects

-6. Technologies Used

-   - JavaScript
-   - Nextjs
-   - React
-   - Solidity
-   - Vercel
+   - Minimal Additional Costs
-   - Mina
+   - Decentralized Newsletter Subscription

+3. How it Works

+4. Technologies Used

+5. Getting Started

-7. Important Links
+6. Important Links

-   - Website
-   - Social Media Links (Twitter, Instagram)
-   - Contact Information (Email)

-8. Application instruction

-9. Milestones
+7. Learn More